A Top to Bottom Guide on Anal Numbing Lube

-Anal numbing lube is a sexual lubrication product that contains a chemical agent that desensitizes the nerve endings of the anal wall to ease the pain and discomfort of insertion.
+Anal numbing lube is a sexual lubrication product that contains added ingredients that desensitize the nerve endings of the anal wall to ease the pain and discomfort of anal insertion.

-The active ingredient is usually benzocaine, an agent commonly found in over the counter medications for toothaches, sunburn, and sore throat medications.
-Sometimes, however, a similar agent called Lidocaine is used.
+The active ingredient is usually benzo@caine, an agent commonly found in over the counter medications for toothaches, sunburn, and sore throat medications.
+Sometimes, however, a similar agent called Lido@aine is used.
 Both agents have been in use for decades and are widely considered to be completely safe.